jacobdjwilson/awesome-annual-security-reports/Markdown Conversions/2022/Crowdstrike-Threat-Hunting-Report-2022.md

 tools that, though not highly prevalent across our data set, offer clues into where adversaries are turning their attention.
-Next is an exploration of trending tools that defenders should watch for as they have been commonly observed in OverWatchs data set.
+Next is an exploration of trending tools that defenders should watch for as they have been commonly observed in OverWatch’s data set.
 Finally, the report looks at the tools that have become mainstays of the adversary toolkit.
 Looking Back
 Adversary